hacker1024/hexdump.dart/README.md

 # hexdump

 A Dart package to display binary data in a human-readable hexadecimal form.
+It provides a `HexDumpEncoder` class that implements [`Converter<List<int>, String>`](https://api.dart.dev/stable/dart-convert/Converter-class.html).

 ## Usage